Primary care research and teaching

 - improve early detection of disease;

 - deliver first class teaching to medical students, clinicians, researchers and educators.

-The Primary Care Unit is based within the Department of Public Health and Primary Care at the University of Cambridge, one of Europe’s premier university departments of population health sciences.
-Professor Jonathan Mant is Head of Unit and our Group leaders are Dr Stephen Barclay, Dr Richard Darnton, Professor Christi Deaton, Professor Mary Dixon-Woods, Dr Robbie Duschinsky, Professor Simon Griffin, Professor Theresa Marteau, Professor Stephen Sutton and Dr Fiona Walter.
+Professor Jonathan Mant is Head of Unit and our Group leaders are Dr Stephen Barclay, Dr Richard Darnton, Professor Christi Deaton, Dr Robbie Duschinsky, Professor Simon Griffin, Professor Theresa Marteau, Professor Stephen Morris and Professor Stephen Sutton.

-See resources for researchers and read our latest blogs about public engagement.
+See resources for researchers and read our latest blogs about public involvement.